visvar/MAICoV2/README.md

 ### Clustering

+Click on "Clustering" to open the Menu.
+By clicking on the first Button, you can enable hierarchical clustering and see the convex hulls of clusters with a representative.
+One can also show the glyphs for all points via toggle and adjust the sizes of points and representatives in the main view.
+Adjusting the thresholds for clusters and represantatives seperately to create clusters or multiple representatifves of one cluster.
+While by default the most center element is used as representative one can also use an average glyph of the cluster.

 ### Filter
 In the filter section you can filter all shown melodies by values like number of notes etc.
 Click the icons to show all melodies you have interacted with.
 The background of the icon indicates the mode.